Snowfall99/beta/README.md

 This repo is still under construction.

 ### Main Tasks
-- [ ] Liveness is broken in some case, not stable.
+- [ ] Liveness may be broken under some situation, further discussions are needed.
-- [ ] Signature collection verification.
+- [ ] Benchmark: benchmark test is needed for performance evaluation.
-- [ ] BLS.recover: invalid signature.
+- [ ] CI/CD: should run benchmark test every time push/merge into master branch.